-• 2.2: Communications and Advocacy Address Areas of Gender Equality
+2.2: Communications and Advocacy Address Areas of Gender Equality

-In 2021 the GTT worked closely with the UN Communications Group to ensure that the UNCT undertakes joint communications and advocacy for gender equality.
-Consequently, 2021 saw several robust joint UN campaigns on GEWE, including the 16 days of Activism against gender-based violence, IWD 2021.
-Newly, the UNCT also undertook communications initiatives in non-traditional areas including through one on positive masculinities and social norms.
+In 2022 the GTT worked closely with the UN Communications Group to ensure that the UNCT undertakes joint communications and advocacy for gender equality.
+Consequently, 2022 saw several robust joint UN campaigns on GEWE, including the 16 days of Activism against gender-based violence, IWD 2022.
+The UNCT also undertook communications initiatives in non-traditional areas, in particular through a campaign highlighting women leaders in climate action.